podviaznikov/fs.js/README.md

 ## Additions
 Beside common IO operations with filesystem special module with some utilities was developed.

-Native File object was extended with
+Native File object was extended with:

  - shortName() - method for getting name of teh file without extension.
  - extension() - method for getting extension of the file
  - sizeInMB() - method for getting size of the file in the megabytes.